Hammond, Indiana: The Hammond Pros (1920–1924)

 The Hammond Pros was one of the earliest professional football teams in the United States.
-When the American Professional Football League was formed in 1920, the Hammond Pros was a charter member, as it also was when the league changed its name to National Football League in 1922.
+When the American Professional Football Association was formed in 1920, the Hammond Pros was a charter member, as it also was when the league changed its name to National Football League in 1922.
 However, four years later, when the NFL decided to reduce the number of teams, it did so by simply folding smaller franchises.
 The Hammond Pros never played a home game in Hammond.

 During the four years of the Hammond Pros' existence, the NFL had nine African-American players, six of whom played for the Pros.
 The NFL's first African-American head coach was Hall-of-Famer coach Fritz Pollard of the Pros.

 Government

 Hammond is incorporated as a city under Indiana law.
 It therefore has a mayor and a nine-member city council.
 Hammond's City Hall is located at 5925 Calumet Avenue.
 The Hammond City Council has meetings scheduled for the second and fourth Mondays of each month.

 The city maintains a city court on the second floor of the City Hall, exercising a limited jurisdiction within Lake County.
 The court handles not only local ordinance violations and certain minor criminal matters, but also a significant portion of the debt collection and eviction actions brought in Lake County.